john-szetho/cloning-test/README.md

 # GitHub Cloning Instructions

-Lately cloning repositories between GitHub and VSCode has been causing issues.
-This may be due to software updates, perhaps something to do with the default name for repo branches changing from `master` to `main`.
+Cloning GitHub repositories from VSCode has not been working.
+Perhaps due to software updates to do with default repo branch names changing from `master` to `main`.

 See: https://github.com/github/renaming